stefanbauer/awesome-tall-stack/README.md

 ## Learning

 - 🎥 [Blade Component Cookbook](https://laracasts.com/series/blade-component-cookbook) - Learn how to build Blade components using Laravel, Tailwind CSS & Alpine.js
+- 🎥 [A contact form with Livewire](https://stefanbauer.me/articles/a-contact-form-with-laravel-livewire) - Learn how to build a form with Laravel, Tailwind CSS and Livewire

 ## Apps & Websites